pedalpete/it/readme.md

  ```
  via the `name`.

-#### component.get (array) i2c | Spi
+#### component.get & component.set (array) i2c | Spi
 ##### i2c
-An object of addresses which will be written to the i2c bus in order to interact
+An array of objects which will be written to the i2c bus in order to interact
 with the component.

 See interacting with i2c